The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

 • Omelet (eggs, egg whites, spinach, tomatoes, and chicken breast) and Whole Grain Toast

-• Chicken Thighs, Brown Rice, and Broccoli
+• Chicken Thighs or Breast, Brown Rice, and Broccoli

 • Canned Tuna and Whole Grain Toast